zenml-io/zenml/zenml/README.md

 Hello there!
 This is the repository for ZenML.
 If you would like to see the published pip package can be found [here](https://pypi.org/project/zenml).

-ZenML is a platform that lets you create machine learning pipelines for production use-cases.
+ZenML is an open-source framework to create production-grade MLOps pipelines.

-Our [website](https://zenml.io) gives an overview of the features of ZenML and if you find it interesting, you can sign up for an early access [here](https://zenml.io/#early-access).
-You can also learn more about how to use ZenML [here](https://docs.zenml.io).
+Our [website](https://zenml.io) gives an overview of the features of ZenML and if you find it interesting,  you can learn more about how to use ZenML [here](https://docs.zenml.io).

 ## How to install from pip